Riedel12315/qingxia.github.io/_pages/about.md

 News（新闻）
 ======
 + May 28, 2024.
-Our paper 'On the phase field based model for the crystalline transition and nucleation within the Lagrange multiplier framework' authored by **Qing Xia**, Junxiang Yang, Junseok Kim and Yibao Li has been accepted for publication in Journal of Computational Physics.
+Our paper 'On the phase field based model for the crystalline transition and nucleation within the Lagrange multiplier framework' authored by **Qing Xia**, Junxiang Yang, Junseok Kim, Yibao Li has been accepted for publication in Journal of Computational Physics.
 + May 10, 2024.
 Our paper 'On the integrated 3D printing research for design, optimization and simulation within phase field framework' has been accepted for publication in Journal on numerical methods and computer applications.(Special invation)
 + Apr 13, 2024. **Qing Xia** participated in the Shaanxi Provincial University mathematics [graduate intercollegiate Forum](https://mp.weixin.qq.com/s?__biz=Mzg3MDU4OTMyNg==&mid=2247494118&idx=1&sn=2f6f686891b0b08741e5642ac82c6d3e&chksm=ce89df07f9fe5611856f0524f594e20c74b1aaf6780f35a205384b89283c514438467b6bfd08&mpshare=1&scene=2&srcid=0415wqDQouwQeWEewnnlqlX8&sharer_shareinfo=9380e512e1c7f4ae050491af71bb0b80&sharer_shareinfo_first=9380e512e1c7f4ae050491af71bb0b80#rd).
 + Feb 19, 2024.
 Our paper 'Thermal-fluid topology optimization with unconditional energy stability and second-order accuracy via phase-field model' has been chosen as the [Highly Cited paper](https://riedel12315.github.io/qingxia.github.io/files/HighlyCited2.pdf) by Web of Science.